 EAT: Set up by three disciples of world-famous Catalan chef Ferran Adrià, Compartir specialises in modern and traditional Mediterranean dishes to enjoy with others ('compartir' means 'to share' in Catalan).
 Located in a renovated 18th-century building that has an outdoor space for al fresco dining when the weather allows, this isn’t the cheapest place in town but is definitely one of the most memorable.

-DRINK: In Catalan a 'casino' isn’t necessarily a place where you go to gamble, but rather a cultural and civic centre, a meeting-place where people come together to chat, play and, more often than not, have a drink and bite to eat.
+DRINK: In Catalan a 'casino' isn’t necessarily a place where you go to gamble, but rather a cultural and civic centre, a meeting place where people come together to chat, play and, more often than not, have a drink and a bite to eat.
 El Casino in Cadaqués lives up to this classic description with the added bonus of a seafront location that includes a large terrace.

 DO: As you’re in the heart of Dalí country, it’s definitely worth a stop before or after your visit to Cadaqués in the artist’s home town of Figueres, where you’ll find his Theatre-Museum.
-A fantastic ode to his life and work, it was created by Dalí himself and is the place he chose to house his final remains.
+A fantastic ode to his life and work, the space was created by Dalí himself and is where he chose to house his final remains.

 If you do just one thing...
 Describing the Salvador Dalí House-Museum in Portlligat, Catalan writer Josep Pla was sure of one thing: 'I don't believe that there is anything, in this country or in most other countries, like it.'
 Designed by the artist as a house for himself and his wife Gala, it features numerous small rooms and a fabulously original decor made up of objects that Dalí collected.
 The large eggs that stand atop the buildings symbolise the house’s 'intrauterine nature'.
 Apparently.
 And now you doubtless feel the need to check it out, just make sure you book your ticket in advance.